 Life is for me.
 Life is with me.
-Once one gets to this level of understanding, once one gets to this belief, once one chooses and decides that life is for me: Wow!
-Then great things can and do happen.
+Once one gets to this level of understanding, once one gets to this belief, once one chooses and decides that Life is for me: Wow!
+Then great things can, and do, happen.
 Mostly on the inside, where it is most important.
 Increasingly, I find, on the outside, too.
-One feels better.
-You are not a worthless object even if you have felt like one at times in you past.
-You are a worthwhile human being (who is also an object) who can be worth more.
-To yourself and others.

 Thinking better about oneself, using the more useful prepositions, helps one to be kinder to oneself and to others.
 Which helps oneself and others to act more kindly toward oneself and toward others.
-It is the creation of a virtuous cycle of potentially ever-increasing good.
+Creates a virtuous cycle of good.

-Difficult situations which may/ will arise are faced with hope.
+Difficult situations which may/ will arise are then faced with hope.
 And hope can turn the tide.

 By thinking this way, that life is for me, life is with me, you will build up a storehouse of saying yes to life.
+You will not be feeding your anger but rather your hope.
 Develop the habit of creating and living in good.
 Of believing life is good and thereby helping to make it objectively so.

-Dear reader, I ask you to consider the prepositions of your life.
-It is the connection we decide to apply to the things, situations, relationships, people of our lives which changes our relationship with them.
-Decide, and make, changes for your obvious good.
+Dear reader, I ask you to start small: to consider the prepositions of your life.
+It is the connection we decide to apply to the things, situations, and people of our lives which changes our relationships with them.
+Which changes us and them.
+Decide, and make, changes for good.